Derbent: History

 Derbent's location on a narrow, three-kilometer strip of land in the North Caucasus between the Caspian Sea and the Caucasus Mountains is strategic in the entire Caucasus region.
-Historically, this position allowed the rulers of Derbent to control land traffic between the Eurasian Steppe and the Middle East.
+Historically, this position allowed the rulers of Derbent to control land traffic between the Eurasian Steppe and West Asia.
 The only other practicable crossing of the Caucasus ridge was over the Darial Gorge.

 Persian rule

 Derbent is renowned for its Medieval fortress, Naryn-Kala, a UNESCO World Heritage Site.